Capitol of Puerto Rico: Exterior architecture

-The layout of the building is rectangular with a principal block in the center consisting of a portico and dome, which are flanked by a wing and a pavilion on either side.
-Made of concrete and steel with an exterior entirely covered in white marble from the U.S. state of Georgia, it has four stories, the first being a ground floor and the last an attic story.
+The layout of the building is rectangular with a principal block in the center consisting of a portico and a pendentive dome, which are flanked by a wing and a pavilion on either side.
+Made of concrete and steel with an exterior and inside entirely covered in 21 different types of marble, specifically 16 from Italy, 4 from continental United States, and one from Spain.
+It has four stories, the first being a ground floor and the last an attic story.
 Each story is demarcated by a row of windows, with the windows in the first floor being the only ones containing pediments.
+The cymatium of the cornice framing the porticos, wings, and octagonal base of the dome are decorated with a continuous palmette or anthemion motif.

+The entire exterior of the building is faced with white marble from the U.S. state of Georgia.